Decorative dots

 What about adoption leave or pay or other financial implications?

-Foster to Adopt carers will also receive a weekly fostering allowance for the child/ren who they are caring for.
+EP carers will also receive a weekly fostering allowance for the child/ren who they are caring for.
 The child remains a ‘child in care’, so carers will not be able to claim child benefit.
 Fostering allowances will cease once the placement has been agreed at the adoption matching Panel or if the child returns to their birth family.

 Will the child see their birth parents while decisions are being made about his/her future?